-Research increasingly shows that Cognitive Behavioural Therapy for Insomnia (CBT-I) has a profound effect on chronic insomnia, works better than drugs and improves treatment outcomes for comorbid conditions such as depression, anxiety, pain and trauma.
+Research increasingly shows that Cognitive Behavioral Therapy for Insomnia (CBT-I) has a profound effect on chronic insomnia, works better than drugs, and improves treatment outcomes for comorbid conditions such as depression, anxiety, pain, and trauma.

 Back by popular demand!
 This is the fifth consecutive year leading researcher and CBT-I clinician Colleen Carney has presented for us.

-*For those who have already completed an introductory CBT-I workshop, you are welcome to take the second day only.
-Conversely, if you do not want to take an advanced workshop, you are welcome to sign up for the first day only.
+*For those who have already completed an introductory CBT-I workshop, you are welcome to take the second day only; enter the discount/coupon code “carneyday2only” at checkout.
+Conversely, if you do not want to take an advanced workshop, you are welcome to sign up for the first day only; enter the discount/coupon code “carneyday1only” at checkout.

 By the end of this training, attendees will be better able to—